-SEASON 2 IS LIVE!
+SEASON 2 IS STREAMING NOW!

 Join us as we speak with experts about ways we can better serve women and birthing people and advance maternal health equity.
 From what is going well to what needs to be done to improve our health outcomes, we will share innovative work, new strategies, and impactful stories from people who are changing birthing care for families in our country.

 Find us anywhere that you listen to podcasts.
 Subscribe today and leave us a review!

 Alliance for Innovation on Maternal Health (AIM) Community Care Initiative (CCI) is encouraging communities to come together using their Maternal Monologues Toolkit, whereby birthing people and their support systems can share their experiences related to the maternal health journey, illuminate what the national maternal health crisis looks like in their own community, and strategize about what they can do to address it.
 In this episode, Race for Equity’s Deitre Epps is joined by Dr. Valerie Newsome Garcia to discuss how to use this toolkit and the importance of community storytelling in understanding and advocating for change in maternal health.

 In 2017, Dr. Shalon Irving passed away after complications from giving birth to her daughter.
 A passionate trailblazer for community health, her legacy inspired the Dr. Shalon’s Maternal Action Project, which works to address inequities and disparities for the Black women and women of color in maternal health.
 In this episode, learn more about Dr. Shalon’s legacy and how MAP is on a mission to create a world in which Black women are heard, respected and cared for in their birthing processes.